klux21/callback_printf/README.txt

 wasn't any feedback may be right because the license conditions before.
-I would be glad if other people adopt that license as well and I hope that more people have fun with the usage of that software now because of the new and more permissive license conditions even if it not open source if comes to the definition of the OSI.
+I would be glad if other people adopt that license as well and I hope that more people have fun with the usage of that software now because of the new and more permissive license conditions even if it's not open source any more if comes to the definition of the OSI.

 Kind regards,